Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ```

-In the case that a click regards a disconnection:
+In the case that a click triggers a disconnection:

 ```typescript reference title="On disconnecting from a Connector" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/components/Option.tsx#L29-L36